Parameters by theme

 All articles on Quantexa News API are enriched with categories and industry taxonomy tags.
 The tagged content helps to categorize and organize large volumes of content, making it easier to search, filter, and understand the information within the documents.

-Altogether, the classifiers are capable of classifying content into four taxonomies.
+The classifiers are capable of classifying content into four taxonomies.
 The complete list of taxonomies included with Quantexa News API is outlined in the table below.

 Taxonomy Supported Languages Number of classes Levels of depth Commonly used for Taxonomy ID